happykhan/microreact-cookbook/README.md

 * Exporting images - for a publication.
 * Showing an outbreak in a ward
 * Showing an outbreak across a nation
+* using geocoder to fill in the map